-EU countries turn to Africa in bid to replace Russian gas
+Europe turns to Africa in bid to replace Russian natural gas

 But Islamic extremist violence forced TotalEnergies to indefinitely scupper the project last year.
 Mozambican officials have pledged to secure the Palma area to allow work to resume.

-Italian firm Eni, meanwhile, pressed ahead with its plan to pump and liquefy some of its gas deposits discovered in Mozambique in 2011 and 2014.
+Italian firm Eni, meanwhile, pressed ahead with plans to pump and liquefy some of its gas deposits discovered in Mozambique in 2011 and 2014.
 Eni established a platform in the Indian Ocean 50 miles (80 kilometers) offshore, away from the violence in Cabo Delgado.

 It’s the first floating LNG facility in the deep waters off Africa, Eni says, with gas liquefaction capacity of 3.4 million tons per year.